 Fachbereich Mathematik und Informatik

 Efficient Calculation of Slow and Stationary Scales in Molecular Dynamics

 In many applications, the slowest timescales and the associated structural rearrangements are the ones of interest.
 In this project, we study the challenging process of induced folding of peptides.
+The metastable states associated with the slowest timescale of an induced folding problem are shown in Fig. A04-1.
 Such states may be found when peptide ligands bind to proteins and when membrane-associated proteins anchor into the membrane.
-Here, association and conformational changes occur on physical timescales of nano- to milliseconds, while dissociation events may require seconds or longer.
+Here, association and conformational changes occur on physical timescales of nano-to milliseconds, while dissociation events may require seconds or longer.

 The long-term aims of this project are to develop efficient modeling and simulation methods for the dominant (slow) timescales of complex biomolecular simulation systems, and apply them to folding-binding problems in biomolecules.

 In contrast to previous conformation-dynamics approaches such as Markov state modeling that are driven by a set-based approach, we attempt a paradigm shift and will focus on developing methods to approximate and sample individual timescales and eigenfunctions one by one.